-When you have a chronic injury, the issues are often related to movement patterns.
-Even if you were injured due to something not related to movement patterns, the injury often leads to changes in movement patterns.
+When you have a chronic injury, the injury often leads to changes in movement patterns.
 Pilates is great for movement retraining.
 It helps strengthen weakened muscles, lengthens tight muscles, helps you regain balance, stability and mobility, and allows your body to even out.

 Yes.
 Pilates is wonderful for those who are expecting.
 Pilates will strengthen your body and also allow you to have better balance as your body begins shifting due to weight changes.
-There are also many helpful walking and standing exercises that we teach at Posture Studio that will keep you from swaying into your back during pregnancy.
 Pilates is wonderful for relaxation and stress reduction, and is a safe alternative to other forms of exercise that may overly stretch your body at a vulnerable time.

 The typical time to come in after having a baby is around 6 weeks.
 If you want to come in before then, we do ask for permission from your medical team.
 Depending on whether you had a natural delivery or a c-section, or if you have diastasis recti, our approach may vary.
 For all returning new mothers, we start slowly, making sure that we strengthen your core as your body is ready.
 Patience is key and often trying to get back too soon can cause issues.
 We will walk you through this process safely with a focus on strengthening from the inside out.

 We hear one if not all of these sentences on a regular basis, and the truth is that none of this matters.
 Honestly.
-Pilates is perfect for those who hate to exercise because it's not like any "exercise" you've ever experienced.
+Pilates is perfect for those who hate to exercise because it’s not like any “exercise” you’ve ever experienced.
 You might just find that you like to exercise - you just never knew that exercise could feel so good.
-At Posture Studio we work with people of all fitness levels, ages, coordination levels...it really doesn't matter.
-When you walk into our studio, you will see both young people and elderly people, people who are working post-rehab, and others who are athletes in training .
-It's one of the beauties of Posture Studio Pilates.
-There are no age limits or particular body types that are a prerequisite.
+One of the beauties of Posture Studio Pilates is that there are no age limits or particular body types that are a prerequisite.
 There is a place for everyone.